Skip to main content

 Definition

-Metaboxes are small functional blocks that typically render on the post-edit screen and identifies by the unique internal ID.
+Metaboxes are small functional blocks that are displayed on the post-edit screen.

-To ensure the uniqueness of the metabox ID, AAM compiles it by combining the screen name and ID assigned to metabox during registration (for more info, refer to the add_meta_boxopen in new window WordPress core function).
-With AAM UI you can easily get the metabox ID on the "Metaboxes & Widgets" tab.
+To ensure the uniqueness of the metabox slug, AAM uses its callback function name that is provided during registration (for more info, refer to the add_meta_boxopen in new window WordPress core function).
+With AAM UI you can easily get metabox slug on the "Metaboxes" tab.

 Metabox Widget ID